 Here We Are: Notes for Living on Planet Earth, Oliver Jeffers — Green Pick

 From the creator of The Day the Crayons Quit and Stuck, this book is a beautiful and sweet guide to being a human on a shared planet.
 Written to teach Jeffers’s own son about space, place and humanity, Here We Are is an elegantly simple introduction to the world around us with underlying messages of unity, grace, and diversity.
-(Pssst — Apple TV+ now has a short film adaptation, and it’s as sweet as the book!)
+(Pssst — Apple TV+ also has a short film adaptation, and it’s as sweet as the book!)

 The Lorax, Dr. Seuss — Green Pick, classic edition